I'm Comin' Over (song)

 "I'm Comin' Over" is a song co-written and recorded by American country music artist Chris Young.
-It was released on May 11, 2015 as the lead single to his fifth studio album of the same name, which was released on November 13, 2015.
+It was released on May 11, 2015 as the lead single to his fifth studio album I'm Comin' Over, which was released on November 13, 2015.
+It is Young's only solo single from the album, as the album's next two singles "Think of You" and "Sober Saturday Night" are collaborations with Cassadee Pope and Vince Gill, respectively.
 The song was written by Young, Corey Crowder and Josh Hoge.

 Reception

 Critical

 The song received positive reviews from critics.
 Taste of Country reviewed the song positively, saying that "New Chris Young is doubling down on the traditional.
 "I’m Comin' Over" is drenched in weeping pedal steel and familiar country themes.
 The song relies on Young's sturdy voice, which is as solid as a mountain on this power ballad."
 In 2017, Billboard contributor Chuck Dauphin put "I'm Comin' Over" at number ten on his top 10 list of Young's best songs.

 Commercial

 "I'm Comin' Over" debuted on the Billboard Hot 100 at number 57 and Hot Country Songs at number 8 on its first week of release.
 It was the second best-selling country songs with 71,000 copies sold.
 It became Young's sixth number one single on the Country Airplay chart dated November 28, 2015, and his first since "You" in February 2012.
 The song was certified Gold by the RIAA on September 23, 2015, and Platinum on January 11, 2016.
 It has sold 725,000 copies in the US as of February 2016.